• Contracted to Society

 Human Evolution – Past Success; Future Doubt

 Humanity – we’re doing alright.
 In fact, we’re probably doing better than alright.
-We’ve been around awhile and, generally, our existence has not been too much in doubt.
+We’ve been around a while and, generally, our existence has not been too much in doubt.
 This is because, over the years, thousands of years, we have put ourselves in a strong evolutionary position.
-As a species, at some point in our development […]
+As a species, at some point in our […]

 • A Genetic Appraisal – Measuring Performance